-At the time of writing, there were over 85,000 individuals in the United States who contracted the virus; 1,400 of those lived in Los Angeles County.
+By the end of March, there were over 85,000 individuals in the United States who contracted the virus; 1,400 of those lived in Los Angeles County.
 Although the number seems relatively low for a state of over 40 million residents, government officials began enacting measures to prevent widespread infection that was experienced in countries like Italy and Spain.
 Preventative measures included the temporary closure of public places where people could potentially spread the virus like schools, restaurants, and entertainment destinations including the Santa Monica Pier.

 Although the Pier has been standing over the waters of the Pacific for over 110 years, it has not always been a popular entertainment destination.
 However, for much of its operational life, the Pier has been home to various entertainment facilities including the famed LaMonica Ballroom, wooden roller coaster called the Blue Streak, and the Looff Hippodrome which still stands to this day.
 Over the decades the Pier has been closed to the public on numerous occasions for repairs and maintenance.
 On occasion, the City, Harbor Patrol and Lifeguards have made the decision to close parts or all of the Pier for safety reasons including severe weather.